cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

  	:caption: ``shortlines-envs3.tex``
  	:name: lst:shortlines-envs3

-The remaining code-block types can be customized in analogous ways, although note that ``commands``, ``keyEqualsValuesBracesBrackets``, ``namedGroupingBracesBrackets``, ``UnNamedGroupingBracesBrackets`` are controlled by the ``optionalArguments`` and the ``mandatoryArguments``.
+The remaining code-block types can be customised in analogous ways, although note that ``commands``, ``keyEqualsValuesBracesBrackets``, ``namedGroupingBracesBrackets``, ``UnNamedGroupingBracesBrackets`` are controlled by the ``optionalArguments`` and the ``mandatoryArguments``.